 A last quick and easy mix is simply to take a few handfuls of your favourite boilie, grind them up and push the crumbs through a sieve to make a fine powder, now just add eggs to make a paste.

-When mixing your paste you can flavour or boost it with any liquid flavours you wish to buy from the fishing tackle shop or, just go to the cupboard again and dig out seasoning such as curry, chilli, or steak seasoning.
+When mixing your paste you can flavour or boost it with any liquid flavours you wish to buy from the fishing tackle outlet or, just go to the cupboard again and dig out seasoning such as curry, chilli, or steak seasoning.
 Marmite, Bovril, Malt, fish paste, meat paste, Angel Delight, garlic, black pepper, sauce (brown/soya), liquified fish (sardines, anchovies etc.), the list goes on and on.

 Once you have your paste, how do you fish with it?
 Remember, rather than a hard boilie or pellet fixed to a hair, this stuff is soft and will fly off the hook if cast clumsily.
 You can put it straight onto your hook but, there is little for the paste to purchase against and lost baits can be frustrating.
 Therefore you will need something on the hook to wrap your paste around.
 You can buy little rubber beads that sit just off the hook which really do work well or you can simply hair rig a bead to your hook and make your own.
 As often as not, I’ll simply hair rig a pellet or small boilie and wrap the paste around that, this way you know that whatever happens to the paste, you always have an attractive bait on your hook.